Deravel/onboarding-spock/Readme.md

+First, read this document - https://code.google.com/p/spock/wiki/SpockBasics - to get a general overview of the Spock framework.

-First, remove all answers by executing the following code...
+Next, remove all answers by executing the following code...

     ./gradlew removeSolutions